These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 Register With A Performing Rights Organization.

 For live royalties, BMI and ASCAP both offer portals to collect royalties from playing live.
-Once your songs are registered on the PRO database, you log in and enter any dates you have performed those songs, where they were performed, and which songs.
+Once your songs are registered on the PRO database, you log in and enter any dates you have performed them, where they were performed, and which songs.
 The PRO companies payout quarterly so be sure to enter the performances soon after they are through, otherwise, you could miss a deadline!

 Document the Recording & Creation Journey For Your Fans